EdgelessPE/ept/doc/en/nep/struct/1-basic.md

 # Package Structure

-Nep packages are divided into "inner packages" and "outer packages".
-A valid Nep package refers to a valid outer package; a valid outer package should wrap a valid inner package.
+Nep packages are divided into "Inner-packages" and "Outer-packages".
+A valid Nep package refers to a valid Outer-package; a valid Outer-package should wrap a valid Inner-package.